-HOTO310 - Technology in Tourism and Hospitality Industry 3 Credits

-This course provides students with an introduction to the information technology and E-Commerce strategies used in the hospitality and tourism industry.
-The course focuses on the use of technology as a management tool for the effective and efficient operation of small, medium-sized, and large hospitality and tourism businesses.
+HOTO310 - Technology in Tourism and Hospitality Industry 3 Credits focuses on the use of technology as a management tool for the effective and efficient operation of small, medium-sized, and large hospitality and tourism businesses.
 Emphasis is placed on providing students with a thorough understanding of technology's role in ensuring competitive advantage in today's hospitality and tourism business environment.